 - appointing a Designated Safeguarding Lead (DSL), a deputy DSL and a Lead Trustee for Safeguarding;

-- adopting child protection and safeguarding best practice through our policies, procedures and Conduct Code for staff and volunteers;
+- adopting child protection and safeguarding best practice through our policies, procedures for staff and volunteers;

 - providing effective management of staff and volunteers through supervision, support, training and quality assurance measures;